 If you have all these qualities and motivation, the journey to Polish fluency is only a matter of time.

-Since it is Latin, most consider it more manageable than lingos written in Cyrillic script.
-For example, Russian, Bulgarian, Ukrainian, Belarusian, Serbian, etc.
+Since it is Latin, most consider it more manageable than lingos written in Cyrillic script, such as Russian, Bulgarian, Ukrainian, Belarusian, and Serbian.

-There are seven cases.
-It includes nominative, genitive, dative, accusative, instrumental, locative, and vocative.
-German grammar has four rather than seven, which makes it easier than Polish.
+There are seven cases: nominative, genitive, dative, accusative, instrumental, locative, and vocative.
+German grammar has four rather than seven cases, which makes it easier than Polish.

 The three moods, gender rules, tongue-twisting pronunciation, and inflections are also complex.
-But once you end up covering all, you will end up finding Polish grammar more straightforward.
+But once you cover everything, you will find Polish grammar more straightforward.

 Instead of being upset about how complicated it is, enjoy the challenge.
 In the end, it will be totally worth it.